Genting takes stake in Australia's Echo, sparks takeover talk

 | MELBOURNE/SINGAPORE

-MELBOURNE/SINGAPORE Singapore gaming operator Genting (GENS.SI) said on Friday it had taken a stake in Echo Entertainment EGP.AX, raising the prospect of a battle for control over the $3 billion (1.93 billion pounds) Australian casino company with billionaire rival James Packer.
+MELBOURNE/SINGAPORE Singapore gaming operator Genting (GENS.SI) said on Friday it had taken a stake in Echo Entertainment EGP.AX, raising the prospect of a battle for control over the $3 billion Australian casino company with billionaire rival James Packer.

 Packer, who wants to use Echo's licence to build a new casino complex in Sydney to attract more Asian high-rollers, has been agitating for change at Echo after building a 10 percent stake in the company, and on Friday succeeded in ousting the company's chairman.

-Analysts speculated that Genting, Southeast Asia's largest gaming group, was preparing for an acquisition, having built up a war chest of S$3.9 billion, and said Echo's casinos were in cities where Genting had attempted to win licences in the past.
+Analysts speculated that Genting, Southeast Asia's largest gaming group, was preparing for an acquisition, having built up a war chest of S$3.9 billion ($3.1 billion), and said Echo's casinos were in cities where Genting had attempted to win licences in the past.

 "At this juncture it does seems like a possibility...
 They have that war chest and will have to deploy it soon," said Loke Wei Wern, a CIMB Research analyst based in Kuala Lumpur.

-A full takeover would cost more than A$3 billion and both Packer and Genting would face tough regulatory scrutiny.
+A full takeover would cost more than A$3 billion ($2.96 billion) and both Packer and Genting would face tough regulatory scrutiny.

 Echo said separately that its chairman, John Story, has resigned, bowing to a destabilising campaign run by Packer who owns a rival casino operator and wanted to sack the chairman.